Flinders Street Station upgrade

 Flinders Street has been repainted five times since the early 1900s.
 Determining the original colours involved detailed forensic analysis by the University of Melbourne, to peel back the layers and find the original paint.

-The station's exterior has now been restored to its original 1910 colour scheme and the majestic grandeur its architects, Fawcett and Ashworth, originally intended.
+The station's exterior has now been restored to its original 1910 colour scheme and the majestic grandeur that its architects, Fawcett and Ashworth, originally intended.

 More than 5000 litres of paint were used to repaint the station.